Hopeful Stakes (Japan): History

 In 2014, the Asahi Hai Futurity Stakes, a grade 1 race for two-year-old colts previously held at Nakayama Racecourse, was moved to Hanshin Racecourse.
 Then the Radio Nikkei Hai Nisai Stakes was moved to Nakayama Racecourse.
-With this transfer, its name was changed to Hopeful Stakes, and the grade of the race was elevated to Grade 2.
-The race was promoted to Grade 1 level in 2017.
+With this transfer, its name was changed to Hopeful Stakes, and the grade of the race was elevated to Grade 2, and the race was once again opened to fillies, although this time geldings were barred from entering.
+The race was later promoted to Grade 1 level in 2017.

-The winner in 2016, Rey de Oro, became the Japanese Derby winner in 2017.

 Until 2016, this race was held on Arima Kinen day.
-But since 2017, it was moved to December 28, which is the final day of the JRA racing season.
+But since 2017, the race was moved to December 28, which is the final day of the JRA racing season.
+However, if the Arima Kinen is scheduled on December 28, the Hopeful Stakes would be held a day earlier on December 27, on the same day as the Nakayama Daishogai.